spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

 ## What we'll need...

-All we'll be needing is an internet connection!
-Because we're going to do all of this in the awesome [CodeSandbox]!
+All we'll be needing is an internet connection and a modern web browser!
+Because we're going to do all of this online in the awesome [CodeSandbox]!

 If you have a GitHub account or not, CodeSandbox will let you get started [coding straight away]!